 Now that you have to figure out why your Great Dane is so hyper, you can start training your Great Dane to calm down.
 These are a few things that will help keep your Great Dane calm!

 Exercise is one way to calm down a Great Dane to use up their excess energy.
-You should take your Great Dane on a long walk about twice a day.
+You should take your Great Dane on a long walk around two times a day.
 They will also need other time to play and have mental stimulation.

 While spending a lot of time exercising with your Great Dane may not be possible, you can even play with your dog outside where they do more exercise.